Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

 \subsection{Average Energy Representation}

 To overcome the length variability of the audio signals, we transform each signal into a fixed-size representation that summarizes its spectral content.
 We apply the Short-Time Fourier Transform (STFT), which converts a time-domain signal into a time-frequency representation known as a spectrogram.
+We assume that the input signals are already in discrete-time digital format (i.e., sampled waveforms at a fixed sampling rate).
 First, let \( x^{(i)} \) be a discrete-time audio signal of arbitrary length, representing the \( i \)-th sample.
-Since the frequency content of audio signals typically changes over time, applying a single global Fourier Transform would only provide an average frequency representation over the entire signal, thereby losing important temporal information.
-To capture how the frequency components evolve, we divide the signal into overlapping short-time frames \( x^{(i)}(k, t) \), where: \begin{itemize} \item \( k \in \{0, \dots, L-1\} \) is the time index within each frame of length \( L \) (i.e., there are \( L \) discrete amplitude values per frame), \item \( t \in \{1, \dots, T^{(i)}\} \) is the frame index, where \( T^{(i)} \) is the total number of frames obtained by sliding a window over signal \( x^{(i)} \). \end{itemize} Frames are often overlapped (e.g., 25\% overlap) to improve temporal continuity and reduce artifacts from abrupt frame boundaries.
+Since the frequency content of audio signals typically changes over time, applying a single global Fourier transform would only provide an average frequency representation over the entire signal, thereby losing important temporal information.
+To capture how the frequency components evolve, we divide the signal into overlapping short-time frames \( x^{(i)}(k, t) \), where \( k \in \{0, \dots, L-1\} \) is the time index within each frame of length \( L \) (i.e., there are \( L \) discrete amplitude values per frame), and \( t \in \{1, \dots, T^{(i)}\} \) is the frame index, where \( T^{(i)} \) is the total number of frames obtained by sliding a window over signal \( x^{(i)} \).
+Frames are often overlapped (e.g., 25\% overlap) to improve temporal continuity and reduce artifacts from abrupt frame boundaries.
 Therefore, the total number of frames \( T^{(i)} \) depends on the signal length, the sampling rate, the frame length \( L \), and the hop size (i.e., the number of samples between consecutive frames).

-Second, to mitigate spectral leakage at frame boundaries, each frame is multiplied by a smooth window function \( \omega(k) \), such as a Hann or Hamming window:
+Second, to mitigate spectral leakage at frame boundaries, each frame is multiplied by a smooth window function \( \omega(k) \), such as a Hann or Hamming window \( x^{(i)}_\omega(k, t) = x^{(i)}(k, t) \cdot \omega(k) \, . \) This smooths the signal at the boundaries of each frame before applying the Fourier transform.
+We then apply the Discrete Fourier Transform (DFT) to each windowed frame \( X^{(i)}_{\mathrm{DFT}}(f, t) = \sum_{k=0}^{L-1} x^{(i)}_\omega(k, t) \cdot e^{-j 2\pi k f / L} \, , \) where \( f \in \{0, \dots, L-1\} \) is the frequency bin index, and \( X^{(i)}_{\mathrm{DFT}}(f, t) \in \mathbb{C} \) is the complex frequency spectrum of frame \( t \).
+To obtain the spectrogram, we take the magnitude of the complex spectrum \( {S}^{(i)}_X(f, t) = \left| X^{(i)}_{\mathrm{DFT}}(f, t) \right| \, . \) The resulting spectrogram \( {S}^{(i)}_X \in \mathbb{R}^{F \times T^{(i)}} \) represents the signal's energy distribution over time and frequency, where \( F \) is the number of unique frequency bins.
+We apply a logarithmic transformation to map power values to decibels \( \mathcal{S}^{(i)}_X(f, t) = 20 \cdot \log_{10} \left( {S}^{(i)}_X(f, t) \right) \, . \) To obtain a fixed-size representation independent of audio length, we compute the average energy per frequency bin: